top of page

 practice, occupied by unrelated individuals in violation of occupancy laws.

-Decades ago, an ordinance was passed that limited single-family home occupancy to four unrelated individuals.
-This ordinance was recently updated to better define the term "unrelated" to aid in enforcement.
+Shortly after College Station was founded in 1938, an ordinance was passed that limited single-family home occupancy to four unrelated individuals.
+This ordinance was recently updated to better define the term "unrelated" to aid in enforcement and avoid discrimination against non-traditional families.
 Without going into detail here are a few examples that illustrate what is legal:

 - A family, with all individuals related (by blood, marriage, adoption, etc.) of any size.